Adroiti/docs-for-code-review-tools/RuboCop/Metrics-BlockNesting.md

 ## Description

-This cop checks for excessive nesting of conditional and looping constructs.
+This rule checks for excessive nesting of conditional and looping constructs.

 You can configure if blocks are considered using the `CountBlocks`